Rules for the 2019 Novi Jaguar Invitational

 4. Home teams will wear light colored jerseys(ie. White, beige, etc) and away teams will wear dark colored jerseys(ie, black, navy blue, etc)

 5. All uniforms must have numbers, there should be no DUPLICATE numbers on the field.
 If there are duplicate numbers then those players should have proper credentials to play on the team, such as being on roster or being properly registered as a guest player with the tournament.
+Issues in regards to number disputes should be brought to the attention of the tournament committee prior to the start of the game.
 Any disputes over a team that has players with duplicate numbers will be resolved by the tournament committee.

 A team that fails to field 7 players for 11v11, 5 for 7v7 games, 6 for 9v9 games and 3 for 4v4 games, 5 minutes after the scheduled kick off, will forfeit.
 The score will be 4-0.
 Any team who forfeits a game will not advance from their bracket.
 Any use of illegal players will result in a forfeiture of all games.